florian-beetz/bachelor-thesis/thesis.md

 The problems caused by the modularization of the +JDK -- internal ++API becoming unavailable -- can easily be circumvented by the wide range of utilities provided by the maintainers of the Java programming language.
-Solving such problems in the long term, however, require developers to migrate to new supported ++API.
+Solving such problems in the long term, however, requires developers to migrate to new supported ++API.

 In the second part of this thesis, JabRef was decomposed into multiple modules.